Psalm 82: Contextual interpretation

 This psalm originates in the context of the ancient Hebrews, and their Ancient Near Eastern environment.
 Kirkpatrick observes how it "sets forth, in a highly poetical and imaginative form, the responsibility of earthly judges to the Supreme Judge."
 The final verse of the Psalm, verse 8, has God in the future tense "inheriting the nations", where elsewhere in the psalms, "the Son" inherited the nations in Psalm 2, and the believing community inherits the nations in Psalms 25 and 37.
-God already possesses the nations but in some sense inherits them as well.